-In the world beyond Frank’s mum’s house a man walked down
+In the world beyond Frank’s mum’s house a man walked down the road where she lived.

 He had a balaclava on, the man.